-- Feedback Surveys
+- · Feedback Surveys

 - How will feedback be collected related to the event in a formative and summative manner?

 - Is the method (Qualtrics, Survey Monkey, Forms) an accessible format?
 Are your questions thoughtfully composted to welcome diverse experiences and perspectives?

-- Analysis of event success and reporting requirements:
+- · Analysis of event success and reporting requirements:

 - What elements are you required to collect/report to funders/administration?
 How can you collect or capture this information:

 - # of Registrations

 - Demographic Attendee Information

 - Session Registration

 - Email Open and Click-through Rates

 - Post-Event Survey Results

 - # of Leads

 - Buying Interest

 - Session Ratings

 - Session Feedback

 - Social Media Engagement and Reach

 - Session actual attendance

 This Guide was created in partnership with collaborators and supporters across the University of Iowa.
-We depend on and appreciate your feedback, comments, and questions to keep this document as up-todate and relevant for its users.
-To provide feedback or suggestions fill out out this Qualtrics form.
+We depend on and appreciate your feedback, comments, and questions to keep this document as up-to-date and relevant for its users.